kailash-manasarovar/statement/docs/timeline/2025/june.md

 - I now think the man, like millions more, had seen the incest porn and was referring to my dad being a "porn legend"...
 - I wonder how famous he actually is in porn...?
 - Pretty famous, I expect.

+## Jan Lovell blanks me at East Finchley library

+- Who's told her I'm going to be there.
+- Who told her to glare at me angrily and blank me when I mention my emails.
+- Adams?
+- Probably... little Lucy was so desperate to meet me in January/February, and was so excited about showing me her new "girlfriend" who had put plastic down and was clearly about to self-harm for porn (I guess Lucy manipulating it all the way)... maybe even kill herself, who knows.
+- Nice lot.
+- Aren't they.